Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's

 The Fisher matrix is in general singular since there exist null directions the detector network is insensitive to~\cite{SGWB_anisotropy_Allen, AR_method}.
-The current level of singularity may be seen in the right panel of Figure~\ref{fig:condition_num}, where eigenvalues of the HLV network Fisher matrix with present data are shown.
+The current level of singularity may be seen in the right panel of Fig.~\ref{fig:condition_num}, where eigenvalues of the LIGO Hanford--LIGO Livingston--Virgo (HLV) network Fisher matrix with present data are shown.
 To address this issue, we use a singular value decomposition (SVD) \cite{SVD_method} of the Fisher matrix to rank contributing directions and discard eigenmodes which carry little information \cite{SHD_method}.
 The inherent condition number of the matrix, i.e., the ratio between the minimum and maximum eigenvalues, depends on the spectral shape.
 Including too many eigenmodes introduces unwanted noise whereas discarding too many eigenmodes sacrifices signals.
 The SVD technique allows to condition the matrix, i.e., impose an eigenvalue threshold such that all normalized eigenvalues that are smaller than the imposed condition number are discarded.
 This approach was previously explored systematically in~\cite{Deepali_fisher}.
-In the rest of this paper, the notation $\Gamma^{-1}$ indicates a regularised inverted Fisher matrix, and $\Gamma$ is the regularised Fisher matrix.
-In particular, in calculating the SNR as presented in Equation~\eqref{eq:snr_map}, we employ the square root of the regularised Fisher matrix.
+In the rest of this paper, the notation $\Gamma^{-1}$ indicates a regularized inverted Fisher matrix, and $\Gamma$ is the regularized Fisher matrix.
+In particular, in calculating the SNR as presented in Eq.~\eqref{eq:snr_map}, we employ the square root of the regularized Fisher matrix.

 We present a method to determine this threshold empirically via simulations.
 For each spectral index $\alpha$, we impose the condition number returning the least residual sum of squares (RSS) from a respective high SNR monopole simulation,